 The California Agricultural Commissioners and Sealers Association (CACASA) is a voluntary organization comprised of County Agricultural Commissioners and County Sealers of Weights and Measures from California’s 58 counties.
 CACASA provides the venue for collaborative opportunities to address matters of statewide significance that effect California’s agricultural production, its natural resources, marketing, food safety, equity, and public health as it relates to our environment.

 County Agricultural Commissioners and County Sealers of Weights and Measures provide regulatory services through numerous programs (see mandates) that are coordinated with the United States Department of Food and Agriculture

-[USDA], CDFA, and the California Department of Pesticide Regulation [CDPR], a division of the California Environmental Protection Agency [Cal-EPA].
+(USDA), California Department of Food and Agriculture (CDFA), and the California Department of Pesticide Regulation (CDPR), a division of the California Environmental Protection Agency (Cal-EPA).
 Each County Agricultural Commissioner and County Sealer of Weights and Measures is licensed by CDFA and appointed by the respective county’s Board of Supervisors.

 The California Agricultural Commissioners and Sealers Association shall be recognized as the official representative body on behalf of county agricultural commissioners and sealers. more information